 The Large Animal Core Curriculum-General consists of the following minimum 300 procedures.
 These procedures can be completed on any large animal species.
 Cases listed in the Surgery Logs to satisfy core curriculum requirements must be performed on live animals with spontaneously occurring disease.
 Procedures performed on cadaver limbs and dead animals are not allowed.
 Animals undergoing bilateral procedures may be counted only once per anesthetic period in the case log.
 Animals undergoing separate anesthetic episodes can be counted as undergoing separate procedures.
+Residents must log all eligible surgical cases performed for the entirety of the residency.
 All residency requirements must be met within six (6) consecutive years of program initiation.